What are Vitreal Floaters?

 How does the modern Vitreolysis Laser differ from older methods?

 New Optical Systems have been developed to better align the Aiming Beam of the Laser with the Energy Beam of the Laser.
 The energy of the Laser Beam is more concentrated than with older Lasers.
 New contact lenses have been developed which enable better visualization and treatment of Floaters with the Yag Laser.

 what can i expect after Laser Vitreolysis?

 Improvement should be noted within days after Vitreolysis.

 Schedule a consultation

-If you are interested in laser vitreolysis and would like more information, contact our office today!
-Call 847-677-2794 to schedule a consultation with Chicago eye specialists Dr. Stuart Sondheimer.
+If you are interested in laser vitreolysis and would like more information, contact one of our North Suburban Chicago offices today!
+Call 847-677-2794 to schedule a consultation with Chicago eye specialist, Dr. Stuart Sondheimer.